 For example, established manufacturing and light industrial companies are often saddled with dozens of old machines and systems that they lack the capital or will to replace, even if doing so would reduce costs and boost productivity in the long run.

 In the service industry, the drag from legacy systems isn’t always as clear-cut, but that doesn’t mean it’s not real.
-For instance, even if you still use it to send documents to old-fashioned vendors or state agencies, you can probably do away with your fax machine.
-Ditto for your landline phone service – a cloud-based phone system from a company like RingCentral is likely cheaper and more reliable than its Ma Bell-era predecessor.
+For instance, you can probably do away with your fax machine even if you still use it to send documents to old-fashioned vendors or state agencies.

 10. Buy Gently Used

 Nowhere in your company bylaws does it say that you must buy only shiny new equipment.
 So why not buy gently used items when it makes sense to do so?

-Depending on what your company does, your used buys might include:
+Depending on what your company does, your used product buys might include:

 - Office technology, such as printers and copiers